arianvp/kpop.sh/README.md

 ## Specification

+* Certificates are published in batches.
+Each batch containing several `SAN`s with hashes.
+This is done to accomodate rate-limits
 * Every batch's `CN` is `<YYYY>-<DD>-<MM>-<hh>.kpop.sh`
 * The batch's _first_ certificate Not-Before date is between   `hh:00:00` and `hh:59:00`
 * The SAN list is in the form of `[0-9a-f]{64}.kpop.sh` denoting the `sha256sum`